 I was able to attend three of these talks, two of them being one candidate’s teaching demonstration and research program.
 Candidate A is a graduate of Franklin & Marshall College who now is a practicing social psychologist, particularly in subjects regarding gender and sexual minority health.
 Through both of these talks, she highlighted her work on scoping out discrimination in healthcare on structural and interpersonal levels while also advocating for methods on how to educate about minority groups and therefore limit bias in the healthcare system.

 On November 9th, Candidate A gave her teaching demonstration titled “From Awareness to Impact: Understanding and Intervening on LGBTQ+ Stigma.”
 In her presentation, she talked about stigmatized identities, ranging from structural, intrapersonal, and interpersonal forms of stigma and bias specifically in regard to LGBTQ+ identities.
 These range from discrimination in the workplace, among social groups and cultures, as well as internalized homophobia people of sexual minorities can adopt because of this discrimination.
+Similarly, experiences such as earning less than your co-workers because of your race highlight the broader impact of bias and inequity in professional environments.
 She also taught us the concept of the minority stress model, which is where members of stigmatized social groups are more prone to accumulate and face more stress in their lives.
 Because of this, these groups may tend to avoid the healthcare system and are more likely to have lower self-esteem, depression, and or anxiety.

 To try and eliminate these stigmas and biases, she proposed that we adopt more methods of social safety.
 Social safety is providing more reliable social connections, belongingness, inclusion, protection, and so on for groups of sexual and gender minorities.
 In the latter half of the talk, she put the class into different groups to come up with a hypothetical plan to propose to F&M how to make the school a safer and acceptable environment for the LGBTQ+ community.
 I personally really liked this message of the talk, as we had to incorporate these ideas of safety and eliminating bias into tangible and possible outcomes that would have a better impact on our community.
 This is especially important to consider to elevate and protect minorities on campus.